jgscott/STA380/README.md

 Welcome to part 2 of STA 380, a course on predictive modeling in the MS program in Business Analytics at UT-Austin.
 All course materials can be found through this GitHub page.
 Please see the [course syllabus](syllabus.md) for links and descriptions of the readings mentioned below.

 Instructors:
 - Dr. James Scott (morning section).
-Office hours on Tuesdays-Thursdays, 3:20 to 4:20 PM, in CBA 6.478.
+Office hours on Tuesdays and Thursdays, 3:20 to 4:20 PM, in CBA 6.478.
-- Dr. Jared Murray (afternoon section).
+- Dr. Jared Fisher (afternoon section).
+Office hours on Tuesdays and Thursdays, 12:00 to 1:30 PM, location TBA.

 ## Outline of topics